 Before you book that plane ticket or hop in the car, make sure you consult any travel advisories both going to and returning from your vacation destination.
 There are no travel restrictions in place when arriving in Florida from other US destinations, but some states and countries have mandatory quarantines upon returning from travel.
 For the most up-to-date information, check out the FloridaHealthCovid19.gov site, along with your local travel advisories.

 Across Disney World, you’ll find a number of precautions in place to keep guests safe and healthy.
-Face coverings are required for any unvaccinated visitors over the age of two all around the resort.
-Face coverings are now optional for fully vaccinated guests, except for when using most transportation methods.
+Face coverings are no longer required, but are still recommended for any unvaccinated visitors over the age of two all around the resort.
 A great deal of helpful signage and distance markers remain, encouraging guests to sanitize frequently and maintain adequate space between parties.
 Temperature screenings are no longer required for any guests when arriving at any theme or water park, including Disney Springs.
-Finally, all parks are still operating at reduced capacity, so you’ll have more space to spread out in the ride queues.
+Finally, all parks are still operating at reduced capacity and require reservations ahead of time, so you’ll have more space to spread out in the ride queues.

 What’s it like to visit the theme parks during the pandemic?